elemica/elemica-suggest/README.md

   event a selection has been made, we pass in the suggestion object representing that suggestion.
 In the event that a selection has been cleared, we pass in `null`.
 This callback is invoked on each selection the user makes, including identical selections.
+- noSuggestionMatched: (optional) A function to be invoked after user left typeahead input and no suggestion matched entered value.
+If function returns `true`, input will be cleared.
+That's the default behaviour.
+If function return `false`, input will remain filled.

 ## Developing